mal1610/mal1610/README.md

 My name is **Malcolm Lau** and I am an aspiring Data Analyst with a keen interest in Natural Language Processing and a dabbler in Sports Analytics in my free time.

-Welcome to my Github account where I document my projects & learnings in my journey towards a career in Data
+Welcome to my Github account where I document my projects & learnings in my journey towards a career in Data.

 - 🔭 I’m currently working on:  **AWS CCP**
 - 🌱 I’m currently: Strengthening my **SQL**, **Statistics** & **ML** concepts